Over the past few decades, you probably have heard a lot about “sustainable system design” or just “sustainable design”.

 We will continue to learn new things from science, from Indigenous people, from nature, and transform our company practices to be more and more regenerative.

 We will continue to cultivate beneficial symbiotic relationships in our company as a worker cooperative, and with the greater community – local makers, farmers, gardeners, nonprofits, etc.

 We believe that building more regenerative organizations, more worker cooperatives like SymbiOp, is one of the most effective and lasting ways to transform our whole economy into a truly resilient system that benefits of the people and the planet.
 (Read the next article on how we can get there.)

 Will you join us in this regenerative movement?

-Subscribe to our mailing list here to get our latest updates and a 10% off coupon for when the shop opens!
+Subscribe to our mailing list here to get the latest articles from us and a one-time 10% off coupon for the garden shop!

 * It’s hard to predict the exact outcome of this climate change, if we do nothing to mitigate it.
 That doesn’t mean we shouldn’t or can’t do anything.
 We have geological evidence of mass extinctions caused by past climate changes.
 We see increasing extinction rates for current species around the world.
 More and more people are experiencing more devastating storms and droughts more frequently.
 We can’t predict the future, but we can certainly be more prepared for it, and restore the damages that are already done.